- Understanding SR-22 insurance in Florida

 SR-22 insurance cost by company for a first DUI

-State Farm offers the cheapest car insurance for drivers after a single DUI at $2,276.
-Finding affordable SR-22 insurance after a DUI can be tough, but shopping around helps.
-Some insurance companies see a first DUI as a one-time mistake and may offer lower rates than others.
+State Farm offers the lowest car insurance rate for drivers after a single DUI at $2,276 yearly.
+Finding affordable SR-22 insurance after a DUI can be challenging, but comparing quotes can help.
+Some insurance companies view a first DUI as a one-time mistake and may offer lower rates than others.

 The table below shows how average insurance rates change after one DUI, based on the company.
 Insurance rates do go up after a DUI, but the increase isn't as high as it is for multiple violations.